Jefferson Lab Offers Science Enrichment Program for 5th, 6th & 8th Grade Teachers

-"At the elementary and middle-school level, teachers, with little or no formal background in science education, often find themselves tasked with teaching the science curriculum," she said.
+"At the elementary and middle-school level, teachers, with little or no formal background in science education, often find themselves tasked with teaching the science curriculum," says Lisa Surles-Law, program administrator.
 "This program is a primer for them and a refresher for those with a formal education in science.
 JSAT provides attendees with a wealth of materials and activities to take back to their classrooms, and a chance to network with other teachers."

-The 2010-11 program will include interactive activities to enhance physical science instruction at the upper-elementary and middle-school levels, and lectures by Jefferson Lab staff on the applications of science.
-Topics will include matter, atomic structure, energy transfer, force and motion, magnetism and electricity, waves and sound, simple machines, and watershed and optics.
+The 2011-12 program will include interactive activities to enhance physical science instruction at the upper-elementary and middle-school levels, and lectures by Jefferson Lab staff on the applications of science.
+Topics will include matter, atomic structure, energy transfer, force and motion, magnetism and electricity, waves and sound, simple machines, watershed cycle and optics.
 Program participants will receive supplies and materials so they may conduct all the planned activities in their own classrooms.

 The program, funded by a grant from the Jefferson Science Associates Initiatives Fund, addresses components of National Science Education Standards and the Virginia Standards of Learning.

 Fifth-grade teachers will meet on Tuesday nights during the program.
-Sixth-grade teachers usually meet on the first and third Wednesdays of each month.
-Eighth-grade teachers are scheduled to meet on the second and fourth Wednesdays every month.
+Sixth-grade teachers meet on the first and third Wednesdays of each month.
+Eighth-grade teachers are scheduled to meet on the second and fourth Wednesdays of every month.
 The sessions take place between 5-7 p.m. at Jefferson Lab, located at 12000 Jefferson Ave. in Newport News.

-The application deadline for the 2010-11 program is Friday, Sept.
-17. Surles-Law may be reached by phone at 757-269-5002.
+The application deadline for the 2011-12 program is Friday, Sept.
+16. Surles-Law may be reached by phone at 757-269-5002.